 - Accessing the calculator function on your Mac is impossible without a Spotlight index.

-- Information about creation dates of apps/document/contents in files, modification dates, sizes of apps/documents, file types and other.
-“File attribute” allows the user to narrow down searches will become impossible with a Spotlight index.
+- Information about creation dates of apps/document/contents in files, modification dates, sizes of apps/documents, file types, and others.
+“File attribute” allows the user to narrow down searches that will become impossible with a Spotlight index.

 - Indexes of files on Mac such as external hard drives that are connected to the system or have been connected to the system will be extremely difficult to access.

 - Simple operations like initiating a query become extremely complex if the Spotlight index is not rebuilt.

 How to Rebuild Spotlight Index on Mac (Easy & Quick)

 First, download Mac Cleaner and install it.

 Click “Maintenance” on the left, and then select “Reindex Spotlight”.
 Now hit “Run” to reindex Spotlight.